aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-shapes/_index.md

 ### Horizontal Rule Format

 Aspose.Words API provides Shape.HorizontalRuleFormat property to access the properties of the horizontal rule shape.
 The HorizontalRuleFormat class exposes basic properties like Height, Color, NoShade etc. for the formatting of a horizontal rule.
-The following code example shows how to set HorizontalRuleFormat.
+The following code example demonstrates how to set HorizontalRuleFormat.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-Shapes-WorkingWithShapes-ShapeHorizontalRuleFormat.java" >}}